b-lukaszuk/BS_wJ_eng/contents/bile.md

 sc(s)
 ```

 Time to test how it works.
-Let's say we divide `bigS` (actually its volume:
+Let's see if we can divide `bigS` (actually its
-`bigV`) into 4 smaller drops of total volume equal `bigV`.
+volume: `bigV`) into 4 smaller drops of total volume equal to `bigV`.

 ```jl
 s = """